Lissy93/dashy/docs/developing.md

 ├── utils                         # Directory of re-used helper functions │  ├── ArrowKeyNavigation.js      # Functionality for arrow-key navigation
 │  ├── Auth.js                    # Handles all authentication related actions
-│  ├── ClickOutside.js            # A directive for detecting click, used to hide dropdown, modal or context menu │  ├── ConfigAccumulator.js       # Central place for managing and combining config │  ├── ConfigHelpers.js           # Helper functions for managing configuration
+│  ├── CheckSectionVisibility.js  # Checks which parts of the page should be visible/ hidden based on config │  ├── ClickOutside.js            # A directive for detecting click, used to hide dropdown, modal or context menu │  ├── ConfigHelpers.js           # Helper functions for managing configuration │  ├── CloudBackup.js             # Functionality for encrypting, processing and network calls │  ├── ConfigSchema.json          # The schema, used to validate the users conf.yml file
-│  ├── CloudBackup.js             # Functionality for encrypting, processing and network calls
+│  ├── ConfigAccumulator.js       # Central place for managing and combining config
-│  ├── ConfigSchema.json          # The schema, used to validate the users conf.yml file
+│  ├── ConfigHelpers.json         # Collection of helper functions to process config using accumulator
-│  ├── ConfigValidator.js         # A helper script that validates the config file against schema │  ├── defaults.js                # Global constants and their default values
-│  ├── ErrorHandler.js            # Helper function called when an error is returned
-│  ├── JsonToYaml.js              # Function that parses and converts raw JSON into valid YAML │  ├── languages.js               # Handles fetching, switching and validating languages
+│  ├── ConfigValidator.js         # A helper script that validates the config file against schema │  ├── CoolConsole.js             # Prints info, warning and error messages to browser console, with a cool style │  ├── defaults.js                # Global constants and their default values │  ├── emojis.json                # List of emojis with unicode and shortcode, used for emoji icon feature │  ├── EmojiUnicodeRegex.js       # Regular expression to validate emoji unicode format, for emoji icons │  ├── ErrorHandler.js            # Helper function called when an error is returned │  ├── InitServiceWorker.js       # Initializes and manages service worker, if enabled │  ├── Search.js                  # Helper functions for searching/ filtering items in all views │  ├── JsonToYaml.js              # Function that parses and converts raw JSON into valid YAML │  ├── languages.js               # Handles fetching, switching and validating languages
 │  ╰── ThemeHelper.js             # Function that handles the fetching and setting of user themes